ufidon/comsec/lectures/mod2/README.md

 💡 Demo
 ---
-- Encrypt & decrypt a file
+- Encrypt & decrypt a file in Parrot Linux
   ```bash
   # see the list under the 'Cipher commands' heading
   openssl -h